Must Do Tasks When Doing Site Migration

 Update DNS Settings

-Updating the DNS settings is a crucial part of the migration process.
+Updating the DNS settings is a big part of the migration process.
 The change usually involves pointing your domain to the IP address of the hosting server.
 Each hosting solution and domain registrar might have specific steps for doing this, but the result is that your domain should now resolve to your new location.

 Deploy the New Site